ThomasAnderson23/ThomasAnderson23/readme.md

 ## English Proficiency

 Due to my previous studies in English Literature and Linguistics at PUC, I am fluent in English and have an advanced level of proficiency, which allows me to effectively communicate and collaborate with clients and team members from diverse backgrounds.
+C2 CEFR Level and 110 TOEFL iBt score.